-As you plan and prepare for your natural birth, the idea of hiring a birth doula nay have crossed your mind.
+As you plan and prepare for your natural birth, the idea of hiring a birth doula may have crossed your mind.
+Or maybe you’ve heard the word doula but don’t really even know what one does.
 Let’s discuss the benefits and potential drawbacks of hiring a birth doula.

 What is a birth doula?

 First off, let’s discuss what a birth doula is.
 A doula is a trained labor assistant.
 She provides emotional and physical support for both mom and her partner during childbirth.
 Typically, your doula will join you during labor at whatever point you call and ask her to come.
 This is usually sometime during active labor.
 A birth doula may provide therapeutic touch, emotional comfort, offer advice about positions, and suggest a variety of comfort techniques.
 Some doulas may even photograph or film your birth for you.

 Studies have found that women who receive continuous, one-on-one support during labor and delivery are (1,2):

 - More likely to have a vaginal birth that starts without intervention